In coronavirus lockdown, Californians take the high road and get cannabis delivered

-LOS ANGELES (Reuters) - Facing isolation and rising stress because of the novel coronavirus, Californians are buying more cannabis products, especially for home delivery.
+LOS ANGELES, April 20 (Reuters) - Facing isolation and rising stress because of the novel coronavirus, Californians are buying more cannabis products, especially for home delivery.

 The state, which legalized recreational cannabis in 2016, has imposed a stay-at-home order to prevent the virus’ spread, and many people fear going out because of the infection risk.